JustusAdam/dynamic_content_documentation/source/controllers.rst

     @controller_function(**options)
     def controller_f(dc_obj):
-        dc_obj # instance of dyc.util.structures.DynamicContent
+        dc_obj # instance of dycc.util.structures.DynamicContent
         return "" # view name

 Common signature features
 """""""""""""""""""""""""

- -  unless ``no_context=True`` is set in the controller options every controller function is being called with an instance of dyc.util.structures.DynamicContent matching the request as the first argument.
+ -  unless ``no_context=True`` is set in the controller options every controller function is being called with an instance of dycc.util.structures.DynamicContent matching the request as the first argument.
  -  unless a decorator is used to change the return outside of the controller itself, the return should be the name of the view/template that will be used.

     The '.html' can be omitted in the view name, it'll automatically get added by the formatter.

     Decorators changing the return are for example:

-     -  ``dyc.core.mvc.decorator.json_return``,
+     -  ``dycc.mvc.decorator.json_return``,

-     -  ``dyc.modules.node.make_node``
+     -  ``dycm.node.make_node``

 Additional features
 """""""""""""""""""